Queenwood School for Girls

 Queenwood School for Girls, often abbreviated as Queenwood, is a multi-campus independent non-denominational Christian primary and secondary day school for girls, located in the suburb of Mosman on the Lower North Shore of Sydney, Australia.

-Established in 1925 by Miss Grace Lawrance and named after the Queenwood Ladies' College in East Sussex, Queenwood has a non-selective enrolment policy and currently caters for approximately 900 students from Kindergarten to Year 12.
+Queenwood was established in 1925 by Miss Grace Lawrance and named after Queenwood Ladies' College in Eastbourne, East Sussex, England.
+It has a non-selective enrolment policy and currently caters for approximately 900 students from Kindergarten to Year 12.

 The school is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Alliance of Girls' Schools Australasia, and is a member of the Association of Heads of Independent Girls' Schools (AHIGS).